 - Plan for future health care such as shared decision-making, guardianship, adjustments to the insurance provider, change in doctors/specialists, etc.

 - Prepare a Medical Summary with your youth via a phone app or on paper

 - Use the internet to help make important health care decisions

 Support your youth in this process.

 - Support the gradual process of your child assuming their health care responsibilities.
-For example, knowing their health condition, name of physician and/or practice, name of medications, scheduling appointments, having alone time with health care professionals and knowing the privacy consent changes that occur at age 18, etc.
+For example, knowing their health condition, name of the physician and/or practice, name of medications, scheduling appointments, having alone time with health care professionals, and knowing the privacy consent changes that occur at age 18, etc.